Pleiotropy: Models for the origin

-One basic model of pleiotropy's origin describes a single gene locus to the expression of a certain trait.
-The locus affects the expressed trait only through changing the expression of other loci.
+One basic model of pleiotropy's origin describes a single gene locus that influences one trait.
+At first, this gene only affects the trait by changing how other genes are expressed.
 Over time, that locus would affect two traits by interacting with a second locus.
-Directional selection for both traits during the same time period would increase the positive correlation between the traits, while selection on only one trait would decrease the positive correlation between the two traits.
+If both traits are favored by natural selection at the same time, the connection between them becomes stronger.
+But, if only one trait is selected for, the connection weakens.
 Eventually, traits that underwent directional selection simultaneously were linked by a single gene, resulting in pleiotropy.

+The "pleiotropy-barrier" model proposes a logistic growth pattern for the increase of pleiotropy over time.
+This model differentiates between the levels of pleiotropy in evolutionarily younger and older genes subjected to natural selection.
+It suggests a higher potential for phenotypic innovation in evolutionarily newer genes due to their lower levels of pleiotropy.

 Other more complex models compensate for some of the basic model's oversights, such as multiple traits or assumptions about how the loci affect the traits.
 They also propose the idea that pleiotropy increases the phenotypic variation of both traits since a single mutation on a gene would have twice the effect.